DizkoDan/cyberjunx-chirpy-test/_posts/2011-02-11-i-would-like-to-know-who-it-is.md

 ---
 id: 1529
-title: 'I would like to know who it is...'
+title: 'I would like to know who it is'
 date: '2011-02-11T15:31:34-04:00'
 author: DizkoDan
 layout: post